geeknik/my-awesome-stars/topics.md

 ## data

-- [nomadic-ml/nomadic](https://github.com/nomadic-ml/nomadic) - Nomadic is an enterprise-grade toolkit for teams to continuously optimize compound AI systems
+- [nomadic-ml/nomadic](https://github.com/nomadic-ml/nomadic) - Nomadic is an enterprise-grade framework for teams to continuously optimize compound AI systems
 - [BenSFGamer/B.I.O.S.](https://github.com/BenSFGamer/B.I.O.S.) - A biographer
 - [MarcSkovMadsen/awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be
 - [Sinaptik-AI/pandas-ai](https://github.com/Sinaptik-AI/pandas-ai) - Chat with your database (SQL, CSV, pandas, polars, mongodb, noSQL, etc).
 PandasAI makes data analysis conversational using LLMs (GPT 3.5 / 4, Anthropic, VertexAI) and RAG.